p2/growth-charts/README.md

     git checkout gh-pages-jekyll
     git pull
     <edit along>
-    jekyll
+    jekyll --safe
     git commit

 Now this is tricky, we need the plugin to run, meaning we can't use `--safe`, but we also need all links to not be relative since that doesn't seem to work with GitHub.
 So what to do??
-Cherry-picking commits cannot be what we want.
+Cherry-picking commits cannot be what we want, but for now this is what we do.
+Just remember to discard the changes made to the screenshot gallery if the `--safe` switch was on.

-Anyway, then switch to the `gh-pages` branch and copy the generated page over from `_site` and commit:
+Then switch to the `gh-pages` branch and copy the generated page over from `_site` and commit:

     git checkout gh-pages
     rsync -a _site/ ./